DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity

-In this case, a new vertex $i$ and its associated edges are added.
+In this scenario, a new vertex $i$ and its associated edges are added.
 On one hand, if $i$ has no associated edge, we make it as a singleton community and keep the rest community structure unchanged.
-On the other hand, if $i$ has one or more associated edges, some interesting cases would happens.
-For instance, if all of $i$'s associated edges connect to the same one existing community $c_{j}$, by Proposition~\ref{prop:7}, we should merge $i$ into $c_{j}$ and consider all of $i$'s associated edges as ICEA/WI.
-A more complicated case occurs when $i$'s associated edges connect to different existing communities.
-By Proposition~\ref{prop:8}, in this case, we could merge $i$ into community $c_{j}$ that has the highest $\triangle w_{ij}$.
-However, other than simply determining which community $i$ should merge into, we should also consider which set of vertices could together with $i$ to form a new community, or which community could be split into smaller communities, to further improve the modularity gain.
-To cope with all the cases, where $i$ has one or more associated edges, we propose to initialize $i$ and $j$ as a two-vertices community, where edge $e_{ij}$ has the highest weight among all $i$'s associated edges (randomly selecting a vertex $j$ if there are ties), and initialize all the other vertices within $i$'s adjacent communities as singleton communities.
+On the other hand, if $i$ has one or more associated edges, some interesting cases would happen.
+For instance, if all of $i$'s associated edges are connected to the same community, i.e., $c_{j}$, by Proposition~\ref{prop:7}, we should merge $i$ into $c_{j}$ and treat all of $i$'s associated edges as ICEA/WI.
+A more complicated case occurs when $i$'s associated edges are connected to different communities.
+In this case, by Proposition~\ref{prop:8}, we could merge $i$ into community $c_{j}$ that has the highest $\triangle w_{ij}$.
+However, other than simply determining which community $i$ should merge into, we should also consider which set of vertices could together with $i$ to form a new community, or which community could be split into smaller communities, to further maximize the modularity.
+To cope with all the cases, where $i$ has one or more associated edges, we propose to initialize $i$ and $j$ as a two-vertices community, where edge $e_{ij}$ has the highest weight among all of $i$'s associated edges (randomly selecting a vertex $j$ if there are ties), and initialize all the other vertices within $i$'s adjacent communities as singleton communities.

-\begin{prop} If a new vertex $i$ has been added and all of its associated edges are connected to the same existing community $c_{j}$, merging $i$ into community $c_{j}$ has higher modularity gain than keeping $i$ as a singleton community. \end{prop} \begin{proof} Let $Q_{1}^{(t+1)}$ denote the modularity value when merging $i$ into community $c_{j}$, $Q_{2}^{(t+1)}$ denote the modularity value when keeping $i$ as a singleton community, and $\triangle w > 0$ denote the sum of the weight of all $i$'s associated edges.
-Then, we have:
+\begin{prop} If a new vertex $i$ has been added and all of its associated edges are connected to the same community, i.e., $c_{j}$, merging $i$ into $c_{j}$ has higher modularity gain than keeping $i$ as a singleton community. \end{prop}